What Are the Different Types of Editing?

 As you may have noticed, we didn’t alter the actual content of the passage, as any major issues relating to the overall story or structure would have been addressed earlier.

-Becoming An Editor
+Becoming A Freelance Editor

 Are you interested in learning more about advanced editing techniques, including how developmental, line, and copy editing fit into the publishing process?
 Check out our comprehensive Becoming An Editor course, and claim your free lessons today!